-Multiple Ligand Simultaneous Docking (MLSD) is an advanced computational technique that models and analyzes the simultaneous interaction of multiple ligands within the same binding site of a target protein [121].

-Unlike traditional docking, which examines the interactions of one ligand at a time, MLSD provides a comprehensive view of competitive, cooperative, and synergistic behaviors between ligands [122] [123].
-By exploring competitive and cooperative binding effects, MLSD can identify therapeutic synergies or antagonisms that might remain undetected using conventional approaches [124] [125].
-This technique plays a crucial role in developing therapeutic combinations by optimizing efficacy while reducing required doses, thereby minimizing side effects [126] [127].
+Multiple Ligand Simultaneous Docking (MLSD) is an advanced computational technique used to model and analyze the simultaneous interactions of multiple ligands within the same binding site of a target protein [122].
+Unlike traditional docking, which examines the interactions of one ligand at a time, MLSD provides a comprehensive view of competitive, cooperative, and synergistic behaviors between ligands [123] [124].
+By exploring competitive and cooperative binding effects, MLSD can identify therapeutic synergies or antagonisms that might remain undetected using conventional approaches [125][126].
+This technique plays a crucial role in developing therapeutic combinations by optimizing efficacy while reducing required doses, thereby minimizing side effects [127][128].
 Additionally, MLSD aids in predicting potential resistance mechanisms associated with drug combinations, guiding the rational design of multi-target therapeutic strategies.
-The insights obtained from MLSD are also valuable for understanding how ligands mutually influence their binding affinities, unveiling potential improvements in therapeutic efficacy when phytochemical compounds are combined with conventional treatments [124] [127].
+The insights obtained from MLSD are also valuable for understanding how ligands mutually influence their binding affinities, unveiling potential improvements in therapeutic efficacy when phytochemical compounds are combined with conventional treatments [125] [128].
 This method accelerates drug discovery by simulating complex interactions in biological systems prior to experimental validation.
-It serves as an indispensable tool for polypharmacological approaches aimed at maximizing clinical benefits and providing safer, more effective Treatments [124].
+It serves as an indispensable tool for polypharmacological approaches aimed at maximizing clinical benefits and providing safer, more effective Treatments [125].